 If a colony absconds due to adverse environmental conditions – such as a lack of forage, or overheating – it seems unlikely that things would be much better only 20 km away. “environment” is local, but not necessarily that local.

-In reality, colonies abscond and migrate much further than this when necessary, restoring in temporary stopover locations when necessary.
+In reality, colonies abscond and migrate much further than this when necessary, resting in temporary stopover locations when necessary.
 In the case of Apis mellifera I’m not aware of any studies of these sites.
 However, in the Giant honey bee (Apis dorsata) some of these stopover locations appear to be re-used annually.